kullbom/dbflow/README.md

 - generate complete scripts for a database schema that can be used for improved version control
 - clone an existing database to a local copy that can be used for unit testing or other
+- (Experimental) Copy data from one database to another (resolving and copying dependant data as well)

 ### DbFlow supports